koendv/at32f435-board/COMPILING.md

 When the board boots, console output is on the serial port.
 If the board is connected to usb, the console then switches to the usb serial.

+Console output begins on the UART1 serial port:
 ```
  \ | /
 - RT -     Thread Operating System